Thur 9 April

 at the Carnegie Rooms, Thetford

-Jeffrey and Su have recently been back together to record a brand new audio series, James & Ivy, a spin-off for their beloved downstairs staff from You Rang, M'Lord?, David Croft's final collaboration with Jimmy Perry.
+Jeffrey, Susie and Su have recently been back together to record a brand new audio series, 'James & Ivy', a spin-off for their beloved downstairs staff and upstairs toffs from 'You Rang, M'Lord?', David Croft's final collaboration with Jimmy Perry.

-This unforgettable and uplifting salute to some of our best-loved shows will include memories of Jeff and Su's first meeting for holiday camp favourite Hi-De-Hi!, and will include hilarious anecdotes from such comedy classics as 'Allo 'Allo, Are You Being Served?, Dad's Army, It Ain't Half Hot Mum, and Oh, Doctor Beeching!
+This unforgettable and uplifting salute to some of our best-loved show will include hilarious memories and unforgettable anecdotes from such comedy classics as 'Hi-De-Hi!, Allo 'Allo, Are You Being Served?, Dad's Army, It Ain't Half Hot Mum, and Oh Doctor Beeching!

 Tickets